Background Measurements and Simulations of the ComPair Balloon Flight: Results and Discussion

 Looking ahead to AMEGO, possible future challenges are high event rates that severely limit the live time of the instrument and necessitate down linking events due to background particles.
-With this in mind, we used the final 11 minutes of the balloon flight to test a hard ACD veto (the yellow band of Figure \ref{fig:rates_and_altitude}), where the Trigger Module does not provide an event ID if it receives a primitive from the ACD during data collection.
+With~this in mind, we used the final 11 min of the balloon flight to test a hard ACD veto (the yellow band of Figure~\ref{fig:rates_and_altitude}), where the Trigger Module does not provide an event ID if it receives a primitive from the ACD during data collection.
 Using a hard veto can be risky, due to the possibility that no event IDs would be produced for event alignment between the other three detectors if the Trigger Module timing is misaligned, hence losing some data.
-The goal of this test is to determine that the hard ACD veto did not result in a change in the measured spectrum.
+The~goal of this test is to determine that the hard ACD veto did not result in a change in the measured~spectrum.

-Comparing the event rates using the hard veto to the soft veto from Section \ref{sec:SoftVeto}, we found that the hard veto was not 100\% efficient, as there were still events with event IDs and energy deposited in the ACD.
+Comparing the event rates using the hard veto to the soft veto from Section~\ref{sec:SoftVeto}, we found that the hard veto was not 100\% efficient, as~there were still events with event IDs and energy deposited in the ACD.
 This necessitates applying an additional soft ACD veto following the hard ACD veto.
-This is shown in Figure \ref{fig:SoftHardRates}, where the blue and orange bars represent the event rates before and after the ``ACD Veto'' step of Figure \ref{fig:DEE1}, respectively, and the ``Soft'' and ``Hard + Soft'' columns represent the green and yellow bands from Figure \ref{fig:rates_and_altitude}, respectively.
-The hard ACD veto was not 100\% efficient, because the blue bar of the ``Hard + Soft'' column is higher than either orange bar.
-The hard ACD veto being less efficient could have been due to an inefficiency in the ACD sending a primitive to the Trigger Module.
-This trigger primitive inefficiency has also been observed with other detector systems.
+This is shown in Figure~\ref{fig10}a, where the blue and orange bars represent the event rates before and after the ``ACD Veto'' step of Figure~\ref{fig:DEE1}, respectively, and~the ``Soft'' and ``Hard + Soft'' columns represent the green and yellow bands from Figure~\ref{fig:rates_and_altitude}, respectively.
+The~hard ACD veto was not 100\% efficient, because~the blue bar of the ``Hard + Soft'' column is higher than either orange bar.
+The~hard ACD veto being less efficient could have been due to an inefficiency in the ACD sending a primitive to the Trigger Module, losing $\sim 35\%$ of the ACD primitives.
+This trigger primitive inefficiency has been observed with the Tracker and Calorimeters around $35\%$ of the time as well.